What happened between Hamilton and Vettel at the Azerbaijan Grand Prix?

-Vettel was punished for the incident after he was forced to serve a 10-second stop-and-go penalty, but still managed to strengthen his championship lead over Hamilton after the Briton was forced into an unscheduled pit stop when his headrest came loose.
+Vettel was punished for the incident as he was forced to serve a 10-second stop-and-go penalty, but he still managed to strengthen his championship lead over Hamilton after the Briton was forced into an unscheduled pit stop when his headrest came loose.

 Here, Press Association Sport takes a look at Sunday's high-profile incident and the ramifications for Vettel, Hamilton and the title battle.